eshaben/xcm-sdk-mkdocs/docs/contribute.md

 4. Add the newly created chain configurations to the `chainsConfigList` in the `xcm-sdk/blob/main/packages/config/src/configs/index.ts` file

 !!! note
     Chain configurations are listed in alphabetical order.
-Please make sure you follow this order when adding new chain configurations.
+Please follow this order when adding new chain configurations.

 For example, to add support to transfer USDT from the Polkadot Asset Hub to Moonbeam, the Polkadot Asset Hub configuration file is as follows: